Half-11/Basic-Modding-Guide-for-Morrowind/README.md

      - *Note: If for some reason you don't like the small mushrooms this mod adds, you can install the contents of the ***04a No Mushrooms*** folder in the same manner.*

 ## Step 1.7 Some minor essential mods (Essential)
-Finally, there are a few minor mods that I consider essential.
-Again, extract these zips to your ***Morrowind/Data Files*** directory.
+There are a few minor mods that I consider essential.
+Extract these zips to your ***Morrowind/Data Files*** directory.
 When asked to overwrite files, click Yes.

 1. [Better Dialogue Font](https://www.nexusmods.com/morrowind/mods/36873)